 3. Definition of the Research Problem

-This section might be anywhere from one to five pages long.
-Its length will depend on how many hypotheses and questions you deal with and how directly they follow from the literature you've reviewed.
+This section might be anywhere from two to five pages long.
+Its length will depend on how many hypotheses and/or questions you deal with and how directly they follow from the literature you've reviewed.

 4. A Description of your Proposed Research Methods

 Here you should identify the unit of analysis for your study, the population and sample on which you will focus, observation and measurement techniques, and (if appropriate) how you will analyze your data.
 If you are collecting original data, for example, you must indicate how you will collect it.
+If you are conducting archival research, how will you select your primary source material?
+What kind of field observations would you focus on?
 What topics will you cover in your interviews or questionnaires?
-What kind of field observations would you focus on?
 Most importantly, what are the strengths and limitations of the research methods you've outlined, especially with regard to your research problem?
 What is your rationale for choosing these methods?
 This section usually requires three to five pages, although often less for a project based solely on participant observation.

 The page guidelines given above are approximate.
-By these guidelines, your proposal could be anywhere from eight to eighteen pages long.
-For most topics, we expect your proposal to be at least 12 pages long.
+For most topics, we expect your proposal to be 10-12 pages long.
 As for the number of sources that make a reasonable literature review, there are no firm guidelines.
-It depends on the scope of the pertinent literature.
+While this number depends on the scope of the pertinent literature, less than 20 sources would not feel like a thorough work for a comps project.

 Additional Tips and Hints

 Organizing a Literature Review: The library staff will have suggestions to simplify your journey through the many resources available in the library.
 Your life will be far more pleasant if you seek their help.
+The reference Librarian assigned to Afr/AFAM is Claudia Peterson.
 Also, make as much use as possible of the abstracting sources.
 Reading abstracts and reviews first will save you the frustration of reading irrelevant or crummy articles and books.
 Recent articles in top journals will offer examples of a finished literature review and help you organize your own.
 Logical grouping of works along the dimensions of your research problem is key.

-Evaluation of a Thesis Proposal: Several factors will figure into the department’s assessment of your proposal and its feasibility as a thesis topic.
+Evaluation of a Thesis Proposal: Several factors will figure into the program’s assessment of your proposal and its feasibility as a thesis topic.
 The intrinsic merit of proposed research is one of these factors.
-Is your proposed research adequately framed as a sociological or anthropological inquiry?
+Is your proposed research adequately framed as an interdisciplinary, African or African studies inquiry?
 We will also consider the conceptual and methodological soundness of your proposed research, the adequacy of the resources available for carrying out your proposed study, and your preparation for carrying out the proposed work.

 Annotated Bibliography: Append an annotated bibliography of scholarly works that you've consulted and that you plan to consult for your comps.
 The bibliography should be formatted according to an acceptable citation style, and it should include two to four lines of annotation per item.
 Annotations should indicate what the article or book is about and its relevance to your project.